- 10% OFF YOUR ORDER BY SUBSCRIBING TO OUR NEWSLETTER - FREE DELIVERY IN METROPOLITAN FRANCE

 of reading

 The Tibetan mala is not just an accessory.
-It is a sacred companion that has accompanied practitioners of meditation, yoga, and rituals for centuries.
+It is a sacred companion that has accompanied practitioners of meditation, yoga, or rituals for centuries.
 Composed of 108 beads , it is used to recite mantras, calm the mind, and cultivate mindfulness .

 The Tibetan mala: a path of beads towards oneself